top of page

 Our Stories of Race(ism)

-Each of us has been socialized, raised in a society, and surrounded by culture all our lives.
+Each of us has been socialized and surrounded by culture all our lives.
 We are all racialized beings – meaning, we each have a racial identity because race matters in our society.
 Therefore, we all have stories of race(ism) to tell.
 This is true, whether or not we have ever realized it or thought about it.
-Our Story of Race(ism) is an event that provides the opportunity to discover and tell our stories.
-Through the art of narrative storytelling, we will explore the ways race has influenced our lives and how we connect or remain disconnected with others.
+Our Story of Race(ism) is an event that provides the opportunity to discover, process, and tell our stories in a supportive and brave space.
+It can bring discomfort to confront the narratives we hold about race, but the relief that comes from breaking the taboo can be remarkably healing.
+Through the art of narrative storytelling, we will explore the ways race(ism) has influenced our lives and affected how we connect or remain disconnected with others.
 Through our stories, we begin to see our shared humanity.
 Reclaiming our humanity is an important step toward dismantling systemic racism, which dehumanizes us all.

 Contact Dr. Rose to schedule this event in your community: